Álvaro Velasco (golfer)

 Álvaro Velasco Roca (born 15 May 1981) is a Spanish professional golfer.

+Early life and amateur career

 Velasco was born in Barcelona and attended Coastal Carolina University on a golf scholarship where he graduated with a degree in Business Administration.

+Professional career

-He turned professional in 2005 and worked his way through the ranks graduating to the top level European Tour in 2008.
+In 2005, Velasco turned professional.
+He worked his way through the ranks graduating to the top level European Tour in 2008.

 Velasco finished 100th on the Order of Merit in 2008, but fell back to the second tier Challenge Tour in 2010 having finished 189th in the Race to Dubai rankings in 2009.
 He recorded the biggest win of his career at the 2010 Fred Olsen Challenge de España, before trumping this by winning the Kazakhstan Open, the Challenge Tour's biggest event.
 He would also win the Challenge Tour Rankings, to secure a return to the main tour.

 At the 2018 Mediterranean Games, Velasco won a gold medal in the men's team competition.